FishyW/connections/README.md

-# Neptune
+# Connections
 An application that allows users to view their connectivity graph.
+This was originally a hackathon project called "Neptune".

 ## Installation